 Peer jailed for child sex abuse attended Lords 10 times after being charged

-The case of Lord Nazir Ahmed was cited amid moves to exclude members formally accused of a serious violent or sexual offence
+Case of Nazir Ahmed cited amid moves to exclude members formally accused of serious offences

 A peer who went on to be convicted and jailed for child sex abuse attended the Lords 10 times after being charged, it has been revealed in Parliament.